stencila/stencila/rust/README.md

 ### Tokio console

-Turn on the `console-subscriber` feature to turn on the awesome [`tokio-console`](https://github.com/tokio-rs/console) for debugging async tasks and locks e.g.
+Turn on the `console-subscriber` feature to use [`tokio-console`](https://github.com/tokio-rs/console) for debugging async tasks and locks e.g.

 ```console
 cargo run --bin stencila --features=console-subscriber -- serve
 ```

-and in another terminal run `tokio-console`
+and in another terminal run `tokio-console`,

 ```console
 tokio-console